 We are drawn to leaders and organizations that are good at communicating what they believe.
 Their ability to make us feel like we belong, to make us feel special, safe and not alone is part of what gives them the ability to inspire us.”

-2. Strategy and Skills — Stephen Covey, author of the mega bestseller, The 7 Habits of Highly Effective People, believes that a habit is the intersection of “knowledge (what to do), skill (how to do), and desire (want to do).”
-If we want the skill of the mini lesson to transfer into a repeated practice, students must understand the strategy and see it in context.
-There must be knowledge imparted (the strategy) and their must be a fundament (the skill) demonstrated.
+2. Strategy and Skills — Stephen Covey, author of the mega-bestseller, The 7 Habits of Highly Effective People, believes that a habit is an intersection of “knowledge (what to do), skill (how to do), and desire (want to do).”
+If we want the skill of the mini-lesson to transfer into repeated practice, students must understand the strategy and see it in context.
+There must be knowledge imparted (the strategy) and there must be a fundament (the skill) demonstrated.

 Here are my five comma rules that I see students violate the most:

 That information will be abstract to my students, that’s why I never teach them all at once.
-Instead I teach each in context, responding to what I see in my student writing.
-When I teaching each rule in the mini lesson, I follow the public speaking maxim of “tell them what you are going to say, say it, and tell them what you just said.”
-Seeing it in context and hearing it over and over again over the course of the mini lesson reduces the abstraction and helps makes the concept stick.
+Instead, I teach each in context, responding to what I see in my student writing.
+When I teach each rule in the mini-lesson, I follow the public speaking maxim of “tell them what you are going to say, say it, and tell them what you just said.”
+Seeing it in context and hearing it over and over again throughout the mini-lesson reduces the abstraction and helps makes the concept stick.

-3. Guided Practice — The crucial part of the mini lesson is when students implement the strategy and skill.
+3. Guided Practice — The crucial part of the mini-lesson is when students implement the strategy and skill.
 They need that deliberate practice.
-Let them explore their own facility in the concept, feeling their way through the process, and gaining feedback along the way.
+Let them explore their facility in the concept, feeling their way through the process, and gaining feedback along the way.
 Let them get their hands dirty and mess around with a skill in a risk-free environment.
 I like to give them a new piece of writing that is missing the specific comma rule for that lesson.
-They must add it to the essay, and I am flying round the room, getting down to eye level with students, and asking questions of their thinking.
+They must add it to the essay, and I am flying around the room, getting down to eye level with students, and asking questions about their thinking.

 4. Bridging — The last part of mini-lesson mastery involves bridging the lesson back to prior knowledge or a relevant life experience.
 Like the impact of Step 1, bridging must leave a lasting impression.
 It must validate what students have learned and provide a sense of empowerment and accomplishment.